Survey on Combinatorial Register Allocation and Instruction Scheduling: Integrated Register Allocation and Instruction Scheduling

-\paragraph{PROPAN.}
+Table~\ref{tab:integrated} classifies integrated register allocation and instruction scheduling approaches with information about their optimization technique, scope, problem coverage, approximate scalability, and evaluation method.
+Sections~\ref{sec:propan}, \ref{sec:unison}, and~\ref{sec:other-integrated} discuss these approaches in further detail.
+Section~\ref{sec:integrated-discussion} closes with a summary of developments and challenges in integrated combinatorial approaches.
+Appendix~\ref{app:full-integration} complements this section with a review of approaches that also incorporate instruction selection into the combinatorial model.

+\subsection{PROPAN}

-In 2000, K\"{a}stner proposes an IP-based approach that integrates instruction scheduling with register assignment in the context of \emph{PROPAN}, a post-pass optimization system~\cite{Kastner2000}.
+K\"{a}stner proposes an IP approach to integrated instruction scheduling and register assignment in \emph{PROPAN}, a system to reoptimize assembly code~\cite{Kastner2001}.
+Spilling and its associated subproblems are not handled by such systems (see Table~\ref{tab:integrated}) as the input programs originate from assembly code and have thus acceptable register pressure.
 PROPAN provides two alternative IP models: a \emph{time-based model} and an \emph{order-based model}.

-The \emph{time-based model} captures only instruction scheduling, and it follows the structure of the majority of the instruction scheduling models reviewed in Section~\ref{sec:instruction-scheduling}.
-The model uses a 0-1 variable for each instruction $i$, cycle $k$, and resource $l$ to indicate whether $i$ is issued in $k$ and allocated to resource $l$; single-scheduling and dependency constraints similar to those of Leupers and Marwedel (see Section~\ref{sec:local-instruction-scheduling}); and resource constraints to ensure that the capacity of the resources is not exceeded in any cycle.

-The \emph{order-based model} is largely based on a model devised by Zhang~\cite{Zhang1996} and later adapted by K\"{a}stner and Langenbach~\cite{Kastner1999}.
-This model departs from the previously introduced IP models for instruction scheduling in that it uses a non 0-1 integer variable to represent the issue cycle of each instruction while retaining the capacity to capture relatively complex resource constraints.
-As Arya's model (see Section~\ref{sec:local-instruction-scheduling}), dependency constraints are modeled with inequalities on pairs of cycle variables.
-Resource constraints are modeled as a resource allocation subproblem based on flow networks, where a resource $l$ that \emph{flows} through a sequence of instructions represents successive use of $l$ by these instructions.
-The 0-1 variables \ipvar{u}{l,i,j} indicate whether resource $l$ flows from instruction $i$ to instruction $j$.
-Whenever this is the case, \emph{resource serial constraints} ensure that $i$ is issued before $j$.

-K\"{a}stner describes an extension of the order-based model to incorporate register assignment.
-Register assignment is handled in a similar way to resource allocation.
-A flow network is constructed where registers flow through instructions, where a register flowing through two instructions represents successive writes to that register by these instructions.
-0-1 variables \ipvar{r}{i,j} indicate whether a register flows from instruction $i$ to instruction $j$. \emph{Register serial constraints} ensure that this is only possible if $j$ is scheduled in a cycle in which the temporaries defined by $i$ are not live anymore.

-The model's scope is the superblock~\cite[Chapter 7]{Kastner2000b}, and the objective function minimizes its makespan.
-More detail on both time- and order-based models is given in K\"{a}stner's doctoral dissertation~\cite[Chapter 5]{Kastner2000b}.
+The \emph{time-based model} captures only instruction scheduling and has a structure similar to other reviewed IP models such as that of Leupers and Marwedel in Section~\ref{sec:local-instruction-scheduling}, hence the discussion focuses here on the \emph{order-based model}.